How to find private off-campus student housing

 When should I start looking?This depends on where you are in the country, as it varies by region.
 The reasons for this can be anything from the types of properties available, to the ratio of properties to students.

-Our student survey* found large regional differences as to when first and second years started looking for accommodation for the next academic year (including what prompted them to start looking and what they encountered once they did)...
+There can be sometimes be regional differences as to when first and second years start looking for accommodation for the next academic year (including what prompts them to start looking and what they encounter when they do)...

 Although there are more affordable housing options outside the capital, the relatively larger student population in these areas means stiff competition from other students wanting the same as you.
 And, in London, the rental market’s short and snappy turnaround means there’s often no point in looking properly until much closer to your moving date.

 Plus, your preferences will also impact your options:

 TIP Try not to make a rash decision that you might later regret.
 Students can feel pressured to start looking for their accommodation - but make sure you and your housemates are happy with everything before making it legally binding.
 Many student unions offer a contract-checking service to ensure you’re not being ripped off.